cloudfleet/blog/content/2015-12-18-meet-our-team-mark.md

-the first days of dialing up local BBS numbers via a 300 bp/s modem from my Commodore 64 in the 1980s (the 'x40' in my CloudFleet title is a reference to these days, being a representation of '64' in hexadecimal)."
+the first days of dialing up local BBS numbers via a 300 bp/s modem from my Commodore 64 in the 1980s (the 'x40' in my CloudFleet title is a reference to these days, being a representation of '64' in hexadecimal)".
 His interest in privacy has come down to the realization that we only get to build one Internet: one where everyone can be spied on, or one on which no one can be spied on.
 "Privacy is not just about hiding things; it is also about how we assert control